sergiikostanian/slate/source/index.html.md

 # Introduction

 Welcome to the StrongBox API!
-Here you will see awesome introduction soon...
+Here you can learn how to work with StrongBox endpoint.
 We have examples in JSON, you can view it in the dark area on the right.
+All requests are works with socket, except [file uploading](#upload-file), this is a multipart form data HTTP request.

 # Request